×

 What is a typical expat home or apartment like in Hakone?

 "A typical expat home or apartment in Hakone, is often a blend of traditional Japanese aesthetics and modern conveniences.
 The homes are usually located in serene, picturesque settings, surrounded by lush greenery and offering stunning views of the iconic Mount Fuji.
 The architecture often features elements of traditional Japanese design, such as sliding doors, tatami mat flooring, and wooden structures.
 The living room is typically spacious, with minimalistic furniture and a low table at the center.
 The kitchen is usually compact and equipped with modern appliances.
 The bedrooms often have futon beds that can be folded and stored away during the day to create more space.
 Many expat homes also have a traditional Japanese bath, known as an ofuro, which is a deep soaking tub made of wood or ceramic.
 Some homes may also have a small private garden or a balcony, providing a peaceful outdoor space.
 Despite the traditional elements, these homes are also equipped with modern amenities such as air conditioning, heating systems, and high-speed internet.
 They are often located close to public transportation, making it easy for expats to commute to work or explore other parts of the region.
 In terms of decor, many expats choose to embrace the Japanese aesthetic, incorporating elements such as bonsai plants, calligraphy, and traditional artwork.
 However, the homes also reflect the personal tastes and cultures of the expats, creating a unique blend of styles.
-Overall, a typical expat home in Hakone offers a comfortable and tranquil living environment, allowing expats to fully immerse themselves in the local culture while enjoying the natural beauty of the region," explained one expat living in Hakone, Japan.
+Overall, a typical expat home in Hakone offers a comfortable and tranquil living environment, allowing expats to fully immerse themselves in the local culture while enjoying the natural beauty of the region," said one person in Hakone.

 What is the average cost of housing in Hakone?